antimof/UxPlay/README.md

 ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads) and build/install with "cmake . ; make ; sudo make install " (same as for Linux).

-The MacOS build uses OpenGL, not X11, to create the mirror display window.
+The macOS build uses OpenGL, not X11, to create the mirror display window.
 This has some "quirks": the window title is "OpenGL renderer" instead of the Airplay server name, but it is visible to screen-sharing apps (e.g., Zoom).
 The option -t _timeout_ cannot be used because if the GStreamer pipeline is destroyed while the OpenGL window is still open,